spelunky-fyi/overlunky/docs/script-api.md

 ### `VanillaRenderContext`
 - [`nil draw_text(const string& text, float x, float y, float scale_x, float scale_y, Color color, int alignment, int fontstyle)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_text) &VanillaRenderContext::draw_text
 \
 Draw text using the built-in renderer.
-Use in combination with ON.RENDER_PRE_HUD or ON.RENDER_POST_HUD.
+Use in combination with ON.RENDER_✱ events.
 See vanilla_rendering.lua in the example scripts.
 - [`tuple<float, float> draw_text_size(const string& text, float scale_x, float scale_y, int fontstyle)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_text_size) &VanillaRenderContext::draw_text_size
 \
 Measure the provided text using the built-in renderer
 - [`nil draw_texture(int texture_id, int row, int column, float render_at_x, float render_at_y, float render_width, float render_height, Color color)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_texture) &VanillaRenderContext::draw_texture
 \
 Draw a texture in screen coordinates `x`, `y` using the built-in renderer.
-Use in combination with ON.RENDER_PRE_HUD or ON.RENDER_POST_HUD
+Use in combination with ON.RENDER_✱ events
 ### `TextureDefinition`
 Use `TextureDefinition.new()` to get a new instance to this and pass it to define_entity_texture.
 `width` and `height` always have to be the size of the image file.
 They should be divisible by `tile_width` and `tile_height` respectively.